seandlg/repetition-works/index.md

 Moreover, the human stress response has evolved to ensure survival, even though it could cost the individual their wellbeing in the long term.
 Individuals that come from difficult backgrounds would find a lot of evidence that chronic negativity, mistrust and stress work in their favor, compelling them to do what is necessary to survive.
 Not only such cases need to enter a completely safe environment in order to change, they might take a long time to show progress, as the fear that hinders their positivity is the greatest of them all: the fear of death.

 SRT is most helpful to those who are consciously willing to change, but do not know how to.
 It might still be helpful to those who have the potential to change, but are not conscious of it.
 Finally, it might do harm to those who are not ready to change.
 As with any psychological intervention, it should never be forced onto someone.

+### Fear of overconfidence

+A [leveling mechanism](https://en.wikipedia.org/wiki/Leveling_mechanism) is a practice that acts to ensure social equality, usually by *shaming* or *humbling* members of a group that have the possibility of *becoming influential*.
+In Australia and New Zealand, this is known as "[cutting down the tall poppy](https://en.wikipedia.org/wiki/Tall_poppy_syndrome)".
+The idea is that poppies should grow at the same rate, and always remain on an equal level.
+Compliments are condemned in such cultures, and people are not used to saying encouraging things to each other.
+Sincere positivity might be hard to come by, especially among men.

+There is a perfect [Darwinian](https://en.wikipedia.org/wiki/Darwinism) explanation to all this.
+Imagine a hierarchical society, where [lower class](https://en.wikipedia.org/wiki/Social_class#Lower_class) people realized that they could empower themselves through this technique and do better.
+In the long term, this would result in increased upward mobility and a reorganization of the society.
+However, in traditional societies, *there is not enough room for everyone to be an entrepreneur and a business owner*---somebody has to follow orders and do the work that the [upper class](https://en.wikipedia.org/wiki/Social_class#Upper_class) finds degrading.
+Otherwise, that society could stop functioning.

+For that reason, leveling mechanisms have emerged independently around the globe, mostly in societies that went through precarious conditions.
+Each class is affected differently by the mechanism:

+- It ensures that the lower and middle classes stay put, and keep doing the rough work.
+- It injects guilt and fear to the upper class, so that they do not think too highly of themselves, and do not forget about the rest of the society.

+A major sign of being affected by a leveling mechanism is a *fear of overconfidence*.
+Individuals who have this fear equate having a positive mindset about one's own qualities to being arrogant and cocky.
+They find evidence in cases where a person is both arrogant and seemingly overconfident.

+This is a fallacy!
+Arrogance is a side-effect of compensating for insecurities.
+A truly self-loving and self-confident person would not be arrogant, and instead find it more comfortable to be humble.
+That is because staying cocky requires a lot of effort, such as maintaining a brittle self-image.

 ## Tone escalation